glic3rinu/passlib/docs/lib/passlib.hash.rst

 .. seealso::

-    the :ref:`password-hash-api` details the
+    * :ref:`password-hash-api` -- details the
       interface used by all password hashes in this module.

+    * :doc:`Quickstart Guide </new_app_quickstart>` --
+      for advice on choosing an appropriately secure hash for your new application.

 .. _mcf-hashes: